-The applicant has demonstrated compliance with all applicable air quality rules and regulations.
+The facility was constructed as described in the permit application.
 Ambient air quality standards are not threatened at this site.
-Issuance of the permit is recommended, contingent on public, state, and EPA review.
+There are no active compliance or enforcement Air Quality issues that would preclude the issuance of this permit.
+Issuance of the permit is recommended, contingent on public, tribal, and EPA review.

-PERMIT TO OPERATE AIR POLLUTION CONTROL FACILITY SPECIFIC CONDITIONS
+PERMIT TO CONSTRUCT AIR POLLUTION CONTROL FACILITY SPECIFIC CONDITIONS